browqz/webhook-sender/README.md

-# webhook-sender
+# Discord webhook-sender
-a simple webhook sender made in python !
+🦎 a simple webhook sender made in python🦎